mishraprafful/gitops-modal/DEVELOPMENT.md

 - Use type hints where appropriate
 - Add docstrings to functions and classes
 - Keep functions focused and small

+**Code formatting is enforced by pre-commit hooks:**
+- Python code is automatically formatted with `black` and linted with `ruff`
+- YAML files are linted with `yamllint` (configured for Kubernetes manifests)
+- Markdown files are linted with `markdownlint-cli2`

 ### Git Workflow